xayvong/AvaloniaMusicStoreFSharp/README.md

 Before we start a new search, we always clear the list first.
 If we didn't, every search would just keep adding to the list.
 Since we subscribed to selectedAlbum, that means it's now being Observed.
-So when we clear the list, the item you have selected suddenly disappears and we recieve an error.
+So when we clear the list, the item you have selected suddenly disappears and we receive an error.

 Well, what do we do now?
 Although this feels a little messy, this is the solution I came up with.